-CERTIFICATE IN INTELLECTUAL DISABILITY PRACTICE

-Studying with the Open Training College
+CERTIFICATE IN INTELLECTUAL DISABILITY PRACTICE Studying with the Open Training College

 About the Course

 This one year programme will ensure you have the needed qualification to be employed as a Care Assistant or SNA.
 It provides participants with the tools to take a person centred approach to supporting individuals with an intellectual disability to have a good life of their choosing.

-This involves:

-- What a person centred approach is

-- Where it comes from

-- How to use it

-- Its impact on practitioners and service provision

-- The opportunities and benefits it offers service users

 "I have worked in the intellectual disability sector since 2001; this course has taught me to have a complete new outlook on advocating for people with disabilities using the correct language and supporting them to be more involved in their local community."

 Claire Deane, Daughters of Charity

 Audience

 Unqualified healthcare/Social Care Assistants working in disability services, or SNAs

 Award

 Certificate in Intellectual Disability Practice (5M1761)

 Format

-Workshop
+Online via Zoom & MyOTC

 Model

-Classroom/Part-Time
+Online

 Duration

 1 Year

 Award Type

 QQI/FET Level 5 (Major Award)

 Credits

+120

 Start Date

-Autumn 2019
+Contact the college

 Fees

+€1,600

-Fees instalment payment plans are available.
+Fees installment payment plans are available.
 Inclusive of PEL (Protection of Enrolled Learner) insurance cost.

 Why Choose The Course?

-For People Working In The Disability Sector

-The course is aimed at people working in disability services.
+For People Working In The Disability Sector The course is aimed at people working in disability services.
 It was created by people with extensive first-line experience who fully understand the area and the problems that come with attempting to balance work, life and learning when you work in the sector.
 Having a relevant QQI Level 5 qualification is a basic requirement to access work as a Care Assistant, SNA, Key Worker, Personal Assistant or Community Support Worker in a large number of organisations.
 If you are working already in a service that is HIQA regulated, a Level 5 qualification is increasingly becoming a requirement.

-It Is Entirely Practical

-It is an applied programme dealing with real world challenges.
+It Is Entirely Practical It is an applied programme dealing with real world challenges.
 The choice of course content is determined by the needs of people employed in the sector.
 The programme is designed from the perspective of someone working in the disability arena and their relevance/quality is determined by the ways in which they can be applied to, and improve, everyday practice.
 Similarly, our assignments tackle issues that you are likely to face in the workplace.
 While you are completing these you will have access to our expert tutors and a community of people who are almost certainly trying to deal with the same issues while improving the quality of service that organisations deliver.

-We Are A Student Centred College

-The course is designed to accommodate the pressures and responsibilities that you face.
+We Are A Student Centred College The course is designed to accommodate the pressures and responsibilities that you face.
 Its mixture of workshops and tutorials will allow you to balance your work, life and college commitments.
 Remember: our active learning community (made up of students, tutors and learning support staff) is always there to support you as you learn.
 It is also designed to support Continuing Professional Development (CPD) opportunities.